Dockerizing Lonniegerol.com

 The whole point of OKD (which is a distribution of Kubernetes) is to manage a whole bunch of containers.
 Therefore, anything that runs on OKD must be in a container.

-The first step of creating a container is writing a Dockerfile which specifies a sequence of steps (or commands) that need to be executed to create the container.
+which specifies a sequence of steps (or commands) that need to be

-In broad strokes, a Dockerfile might look something like this:
+In broad strokes, a Dockerfile

-2. Do some setup (for instance setting environment variables and copying files from the host to the container)
+that is already preconfigured to do something like run a Node app or a Python app) - Do some setup (for instance setting environment variables and copying files from the host to the container)

-3. start our application
+- start our application

 In the case of lonniegerol.com, this is what that looks like: